Imageomics/HComPNet/README.md

-# Phylo-Diffusion Website
+# HComP-Net Website

-This branch contains the official website code for Phylo-Diffusion
+This branch contains the official website code for HComP-Net